DataBiosphere/azul/README.md

 ## 2.4 PyCharm

 Running tests from PyCharm requires `environment` to be sourced.
-The easiest way to do this is to install `envhook.py`, a helper script that injects the environment variables from `environment` into the Python interpreter process started from the project's virtual environment in `.venv`:
+The easiest way to do this automatically is by installing `envhook.py`, a helper script that injects the environment variables from `environment` into the Python interpreter process started from the project's virtual environment in `.venv`.

+To install `envhook.py` run

 ```
-python scripts/envhook.py install
+make envhook
 ```

 The script works by adding a `sitecustomize.py` file to your virtual